tentone/nunuStudio/README.md

 	- Renamed variables variable_name to variableName
 	- Added Texture Editor
 	- Documentation page

-### Documentation
- - Documentation for the scripting API is available on the nunu webpage
- - nunuStudio was documented using YUIDocs

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages